LambdAle/lambdale.github.io/schedule.md

 #### About the speaker

-Simon is a major contributor to the design of the Haskell programming language,[9] and a lead developer of the Glasgow Haskell Compiler (GHC).
+Simon is a major contributor to the design of the Haskell programming language, and a lead developer of the Glasgow Haskell Compiler (GHC).

 <a href="#schedule">^ Back to schedule</a>